In The Heavenly Throne Room

-So let’s accept this gracious invitation to witness worship in Heaven.
+We have been invited to look in on these wonders, so let’s accept this gracious invitation to witness the worship in Heaven.
 By reading Revelation 4 we step right into the Throne Room:

 “After these things I looked, and behold, a door standing open in heaven.
 And the first voice which I heard was like a trumpet speaking with me, saying, ‘Come up here, and I will show you things which must take place after this.’

 “Immediately I was in the Spirit; and behold, a throne set in heaven, and One sat on the throne.
 And He who sat there was like a jasper and a sardius stone in appearance; and there was a rainbow around the throne, in appearance like an emerald.

 “Around the throne were twenty-four thrones, and on the thrones I saw twenty-four elders sitting, clothed in white robes; and they had crowns of gold on their heads.

 “And from the throne proceeded lightnings, thunderings, and voices.
 Seven lamps of fire were burning before the throne, which are the seven Spirits of God.
 Before the throne there was a sea of glass, like crystal.